 From Feb.
-5–7, students at Wisconsin Lutheran Seminary, Mequon, Wis., participated in Mission & Ministry, an annual three-day event organized by the students.
+4-6, students at Wisconsin Lutheran Seminary, Mequon, Wis., participated in Mission and Ministry, an annual three-day event organized by the students.

-Also, to highlight synodical resources that are available to congregations, WELS organizations set up displays to share information about their work in God’s kingdom.
+In addition, WELS organizations set up displays to share information about their work in God’s kingdom.
 This introduces future pastors to all the synodical resources available to support ministries.

 For photos of the event, visit the seminary’s Facebook page.